raceintospace/raceintospace/doc/manual/manual.md

 ### Advanced Preferences

-Advanced Preferences is specific to RIS; it didn't exist in BARIS.
+Advanced Preferences is new to RIS; it didn't exist in BARIS.
 So the game doesn't offer a fancy graphical screen for it, just a plain text file.
 The file can be in different locations, but is usually found in a user's Documents\raceintospace folder (Windows) or ~/.raceintospace folder (Linux and Mac), along with your saved games.
 Windows users may find it in an alternate location such as %userprofile%\AppData\Local\VirtualStore\Program Files (x86)\raceintospace.
 Another possibility is that it may be located in the folder where the game resides on your hard drive (e.g., Program Files on Windows, /usr/games on Ubuntu).
 Wherever you find it, it will be named simply `config` with no extension.
 Open the config file with a plain text editor such as Notepad, Mousepad, or TextEdit.

 Advanced Preferences includes a list of settings you can change.
 Warning: some are technical or meant for developers, and some are experimental or upsetting to game balance: in particular, `nofail`, `short_training`, and `atlasLunar`.
 Each setting is preceded by an explanation; for example: